mdn/content/files/en-us/mozilla/add-ons/webextensions/chrome_incompatibilities/index.md

 - Support for WebExtension APIs differs across browsers.
 See [Browser support for JavaScript APIs](/en-US/docs/Mozilla/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs) for details.
 - Support for `manifest.json` keys differs across browsers.
 See the ["Browser compatibility" section](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json#browser_compatibility) on the [`manifest.json`](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json) page for more details.
-- Namespace:
+- Extension API namespace:

-  - **In Firefox and Safari:** JavaScript APIs are accessed under the `browser` namespace.
-To support browser compatibility, Firefox also supports the `chrome` namespace.
+  - **In Firefox and Safari:** Extension APIs are accessed under the `browser` namespace.
+The `chrome` namespace is also supported for compatibility with Chrome.
-  - **In Chrome:** JavaScript APIs are accessed under the `chrome` namespace. (cf. [Chrome bug 798169](https://crbug.com/798169))
+  - **In Chrome:** Extension APIs are accessed under the `chrome` namespace. (cf. [Chrome bug 798169](https://crbug.com/798169))

 - Asynchronous APIs:

   - **In Firefox and Safari:** Asynchronous APIs are implemented using promises.
   - **In Chrome:** In Manifest V2, asynchronous APIs are implemented using callbacks.
-In Manifest V3, support is provided for [promises](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-overview/#promises) on most appropriate methods. (cf. [Chrome bug 328932](https://crbug.com/328932))
+In Manifest V3, support is provided for [promises](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-overview/#promises) on most appropriate methods. (cf. [Chrome bug 328932](https://crbug.com/328932)) Callbacks are supported in Manifest V3 for backward compatibility.

 The rest of this page details these and other incompatibilities.